Isotropic quadratic form: Hyperbolic plane

 Let F be a field of characteristic not 2 and V = F^{2}.
 If we consider the general element (x, y) of V, then the quadratic forms q = xy and r = x^{2} − y^{2} are equivalent since there is a linear transformation on V that makes q look like r, and vice versa.
 Evidently, (V, q) and (V, r) are isotropic.
 This example is called the hyperbolic plane in the theory of quadratic forms.
 A common instance has F = real numbers in which case {x ∈ V : q(x) = nonzero constant} and {x ∈ V : r(x) = nonzero constant} are hyperbolas.
 In particular, {x ∈ V : r(x) = 1} is the unit hyperbola.
 The notation 1 ⊕ −1 has been used by Milnor and Husemoller for the hyperbolic plane as the signs of the terms of the bivariate polynomial r are exhibited.

 The affine hyperbolic plane was described by Emil Artin as a quadratic space with basis {M, N} satisfying M^{2} = N^{2} = 0, NM = 1, where the products represent the quadratic form.

 Through the polarization identity the quadratic form is related to a symmetric bilinear form B(u, v) = 1/4(q(u + v) − q(u − v)).

 Two vectors u and v are orthogonal when B(u, v) = 0.
 In the case of the hyperbolic plane, such u and v are hyperbolic-orthogonal.

 Split quadratic space

 A space with quadratic form is split (or metabolic) if there is a subspace which is equal to its own orthogonal complement; equivalently, the index of isotropy is equal to half the dimension.
 The hyperbolic plane is an example, and over a field of characteristic not equal to 2, every split space is a direct sum of hyperbolic planes.

 Relation with classification of quadratic forms

-From the point of view of classification of quadratic forms, spaces with definite quadratic forms are the basic building blocks for quadratic spaces of arbitrary dimensions.
-For a general field F, classification of definite quadratic forms is a nontrivial problem.
+From the point of view of classification of quadratic forms, spaces with anisotropic quadratic forms are the basic building blocks for quadratic spaces of arbitrary dimensions.
+For a general field F, classification of anisotropic quadratic forms is a nontrivial problem.
 By contrast, the isotropic forms are usually much easier to handle.
 By Witt's decomposition theorem, every inner product space over a field is an orthogonal direct sum of a split space and a space with definite quadratic form.